12 Hours Dunedin

 2.00pm: Vintage shopping at Two Squirrels Vintage

-91 Stuart Street, Dunedin Central, Dunedin
+91 Stuart Street, Central Dunedin, Dunedin

 Two Squirrels Vintage Emporium stocks the best of old and new clothing and accessories and is a destination for retail therapy you can feel good about.
 Owners Vanessa and Warren have been in the vintage game for over fifteen years.
 Their collection is curated and high quality, full of one-off gems you can’t find anywhere else.
 New Zealand made products compliment the vintage pieces perfectly, with items like Lamington’s merino socks, Lazybones headbands, and McKinlay’s shoes which are made just down the street in south Dunedin.